gp164/linux2-git/basic-commands/README.md

 - Make a commit

-- Make a change in the content of both of the file and save
+- Make a change in the content of both of the files and save

 - Show changes between commits

-- Add file to the index
+- Add files to the index

 - Check status